MontiCore/cd4analysis/docs/GettingStarted.md

 Java classes and other artifacts that are generated from the decorating CD generator.
-After installing the CD4Code Generator, as described on this page, it can be used to automatically generate Java code with additional functionality as described in the subsequent chapters.
+After installing the CD4Code Generator, as described on this page, it can be used to automatically generate Java code with additional functionality as described in the later chapters.

 The decorating CD generator is available as a command line interface (CLI) tool, as a library, and can easily be used with Gradle.
 The Gradle integration enables developers to easily employ the generator in commonly used integrated developer environments (IDEs), such as Eclipse and IntelliJ IDEA.
-This page contains information about an example class digram and the generated files and depending on the selected decorators.
+This page contains information about an example class diagram and the generated files and depending on the selected decorators.
 (It also shortly explains some key features of the generator.)

-(Detailed information about all configuration options that can be used in the Cd4Code Generator can be found in the [Configuration](Configuration.md) page.)
+(Detailed information about all configuration options that can be used in the Cd4Code Generator can be found in the [Configuration](CDGen.md) page.)

 ## Prerequisites: Installing the Java Development Kit (JDK)